wedeling/EasySurrogate/L96_Quantized_Softmax.md

 ## Generate training data

-Pre-generated training data for the Lorenz96 system is available in `test/samples/L96_training.hdf5`.
-If you wish to regenerate the data, execute `python3 tests/lorenz96/lorenz96.py`.
+The first step is to generate the training data, by executing `python3 tests/lorenz96/lorenz96.py`.
 This will generate training pairs that are used in `tests/lorenz_96/lorenz96_quantized_softmax.py`.
 You will be asked for a location to store the data (HDF5 format).

 ## Training / predicting with the Quantized Softmax Network